-I’ve been blogging for almost 10 years but until March last year it was all about keeping friends and family up to date on my adventures around Europe.
+I’ve been blogging for almost 10 years.
+But until March last year it was all about keeping friends and family up to date on my adventures around Europe.
 In March I finally purchased my own domain, learned a bit of coding and started reading about and implementing SEO and affiliate links into the mix.

 Maybe last year was a tad quieter if blogging has been your livelihood for a while already.
 But the fact is that even if last year might have been slower and quieter, blogging as an industry is NOT going anywhere.
 On the contrary, blogs are making a comeback.

 Immediately after New Year my reading list was filled with blog post after blog post on how this industry will stick around and how it’s going to be even bigger and better this time around.
-So inspiring, so supportive and so POSITIVE!
+So inspiring, so supportive, and so POSITIVE!

 I was so inspired that I decided to throw some thoughts of my own into the mix as well.
-These thoughts were definitely prompted by the previously mentioned blog posts, but they are also thoughts that I’ve been twirling in my mind since starting this blog last Spring.
+These thoughts were definitely prompted by the previously mentioned blog posts.
+But they are also thoughts that I’ve been twirling in my mind since starting this blog last Spring.
 And I think the time is ripe to finally bring those thoughts out into the open.

 Why Blogs Are Making A Comeback In 2019